“Giving Up On Rock & Roll: A great record.” - Julien Baker

 "Soaring vocals and ear-punching pounds on the piano resulting in melodic yet booming melodies is what you'll find with CTC.
 His songs are irresistible and an absolute blast of freshness." - Omaha Dispatch

-“There’s just so much talent packed into these eight songs, so much attention and so much care, that it’s almost impossible to not discover something new upon every listen…you’ll see something brilliant and beautiful that has been criminally overlooked.”
+“There’s just so much talent packed into [The Fate of a Good Man], so much attention and so much care, that it’s almost impossible to not discover something new upon every listen…you’ll see something brilliant and beautiful that has been criminally overlooked.”
 Max Johnson, KRUI

 Coolest Local Act of 80/35 2015 - Under the Gun Review